GunnarFarneback/LocalRegistry.jl/README.md

 ```
 run(`git --version`)
 ```
-in the Julia REPL prints a version number rather than giving an error you are good to go.
+in the Julia REPL prints a version number rather than giving an error, you are good to go.

 ## Installation